FEBRUARY 2022 – AUGUST 2023

 Strengthening the Impact

-Why is The Patterson Foundation supporting this initiative?
+Why did The Patterson Foundation support this initiative?

 The Patterson Foundation strengthens the efforts of people, organizations, and communities by focusing on issues that address common aspirations and foster wide participation.
 Rising water levels have the potential to significantly impact not only our world but also our local communities.
-As a coastal region with a wealth of bays, rivers, and other inland waters, this topic is especially relevant to Charlotte, DeSoto, Manatee, and Sarasota counties.
-People in our region have a common interest in ensuring our shorelines maintain their resiliency to preserve their opportunities to thrive now and into the future.

 Are our water levels rising?